OpenTelecom/opentelecom.github.io/_posts/2017-07-04-ready-to-incorporate.markdown

 ---
-layout: post
+layout: default
-title:  "Request to form the Open Telecom Foundation"
+title:  "By-Laws for the Open Telecom Foundation complete."
 date:   2017-07-04 12:00:00
-categories: foundation incporporation non-profit
+categories: foundation incorporation non-profit
 ---

-W have collected all of the required signatures from our 7 founding volunteer Directors:
+After months of discussions formulating our By-Laws, we have collected all of the required signatures from our 7 founding volunteer Directors:

 * Alvaro Vargas
 * Cameron Beattie